 Dance (major or minor) is preferred, but not required

 Open to students registered in grade 12 who are completing the requirements of a high school diploma and have achieved academic marks sufficient for entrance to a post-secondary area of study.
 Applicants must have demonstrated academic progress and have a minimum 75% GPA in grade 12.

-Applicants are required to submit an original essay, no more than 500 words in length (one page, typed or printed).
+Applicants are required to submit an original essay, of approximately 500 words.
 The essay should reflect on: Why you are choosing dance as a field of study? and What you are hoping to accomplish by getting accreditation?

 Applicants are also asked to submit a video clip(s) up to 5 minutes in total length that includes a minimum of two genres of dance.
 Videos can be professional or amateur (i.e. cell phone videos are acceptable).

 Applicants are required to submit one letter of reference from a dance instructor.

 International fee-paying students are not eligible to apply for this award.

 Selection will be based on the essay, video, academics and references.
 Preference will be given to students pursuing post-secondary studies in dance (as a major or minor).